mangrish/java-neo4j-ogm/README.md

 java-neo4j-ogm is a server first, cypher centric Java mapper for Neo4J.

+It's highly recommended to use this library with [Spring Neo4J OGM](https://github.com/inner-loop/spring-neo4j-ogm) to make use of the @Transactional annotation.

 # Features
 1. Mapping of POJO's to Neo4J Nodes & Relationships with minimal use of annotations.
 1. First class support for Cypher querying with automatic domain mapping of results.